 Design Concern Why It Matters

-Dust hazards often require stricter sealing than gas hazards due to accumulation over time.
+Dust hazards often require stricter sealing discipline than gas hazards due to accumulation over time and the way dust changes thermal performance.

 Key Fixture Design Differences